ZayenJS/go-migrate/README.md

 The `init` command will create the following:

 -   The configuration file.
 -   The migrations directory.
 -   The migrations table in the database.
 -   The .env file (if it does not exist).

 > The .env file is used to store the database connection string.
-The file should have a `DATABASE_URL` field that contains the connection string otherwise the tool will not work.
+The file should have a `GO_MIGRATE_DATABASE_URL` field that contains the connection string otherwise the tool will not work.

 ### Create